top of page

 —Keijo Shurin (1440-1518)

 In addition to the Zen Sun Weekly, Hoag is the author of No Better Place: a New Zen Primer, the poetry collection paleos, and Meaningful Grading: a Guide for Faculty in the Arts (West Virginia University Press).
 His chapbook Zen in the Age of Circuitry: Reclaiming Body, Breath, and Mind explores the existential threats of Artificial Intelligence and how Zen and the arts might help us stay human.
 More details here about books and writings.
+As a third-generation American Zen teacher, Hoag is interested in the intersection of spirituality, creativity, and daily life.

 Hoag and all Mountain Path sangha leaders commit to and abide by the Diamond Sangha Teachers Circle Ethics Agreement, available here.

-To see a partial list of Diamond Sangha practice centers, please visit:
+To see a partial list of Diamond Sangha practice centers, please visit: https://diamondsangha.org/resources-2/links/.

 bottom of page